isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-flat-feet-and-bunions/index.md

 ###  [7.
 Salomon Women's XR Mission Running Shoe](https://www.amazon.com/dp/B006W21PXQ/?tag=p-policy-20)

 Salomon XR Mission is a lightweight, durable, comfortable, and stable shoe that supports the needs of people with flat feet and bunions.
-The shoe is idle for road or [pavement running](https://pestpolicy.com/best-shoes-for-running-on-pavement/) thanks to the excellent cushioning that protects the runner from hard ground impact.
+The shoe is idle for road or [pavement running](https://pestpolicy.com/best-shoes-for-running-on-pavement/)thanks to the excellent cushioning that protects the runner from hard ground impact.

 The upper of Salomon XR Mission features a breathable mesh upper that offers excellent heat and moisture control.
 This means the runners feet remain fresh and dry during the running session.